mathjax/MathJax-test/web/docs/source/installation.rst

 Before running any task on a test machine, be sure that the :ref:`the Selenium server is running <executing-selenium-servers>` on that test machine.
-Also, verify that the IP adresses or host name are correct.
+Also, verify that the IP adresses or host names are correct.
 You may also have to configure your firewall to accept requests from the central machines.

 Local Web Server
 ----------------

-By default, the testing framework uses the the public :ref:`Web server <web-servers>` of the MathJax project for both the testsuite and the MathJax scripts.
+By default, the testing framework uses the public :ref:`Web server <web-servers>` of the MathJax project for both the testsuite and the MathJax scripts.
 However, it is sometimes useful to have a local copy of these pages.